Available with Aviation Airports license.

 - Optionally, click the Text Symbol Properties button to change the text symbol properties of the point features on the map.

-In the Text Properties window, you can also display additional information about point features on the map including the ground elevation, the elevation at which the obstacle intersects a surface, the surfaces that an obstacle intersects, and its delta height (the height of the obstacle above the intersection with a surface).
+In the Text Properties window, you can also display additional information about point features on the map, including the ground elevation, the elevation at which the obstacle intersects a surface, the surfaces that an obstacle intersects, and its delta height (the height of the obstacle above the intersection with a surface).
+Evaluate Obstacle text labels are not applicable to scenes.

 - Review the Intersected Surfaces table to identify which OIS surfaces are penetrated by the proposed obstacle.